 Some additional cluster parameters were then computed based on the chosen parameters.
 For $A_V$, which is a function of cluster position, we again used the Bayestar19 3D dust map \citep{GreenSchlafly_2019} for most of our sample, in addition to using the relation $E(B-V)=0.884\times E(\text{Bayestar19})$ to convert the arbitrary reddening unit used by the Bayestar19 dust map into a $B-V$ reddening\footnote{See notes on Bayestar19 reddening unit conversion at \url{http://argonaut.skymaps.info/usage}}.
-To fill in the gaps not observed by the Pan-STARRS 1 survey that Bayestar19 is based on, we also used the \cite{ZuckerSaydjari_2025} dust map for an additional $\sim${}90$^\circ$ segment of the Galactic plane, plus the \cite{EdenhoferZucker_2024} and \cite{LallementVergely_2022} to help fill the pixels outside of the plane not covered by either of the first two maps -- although the latter two maps do not go to distances as high as the former two, meaning that the gaps in the Bayestar19 and Zucker map combinations cannot be completely filled with presently available data.
-For all maps, we assume that the dust curve shape $R_{V}=3.1$ -- although future studies may wish to incorporate three-dimensional $R_{V}$ maps, such as that of \cite{ZhangGreen_2025}, which was released during the preparation of this work.
+To fill in the gaps not observed by the Pan-STARRS 1 survey on which Bayestar19 is based, we also used the \cite{ZuckerSaydjari_2025} dust map for an additional $\sim${}90$^\circ$ segment of the Galactic plane, as well as the dust maps of \cite{EdenhoferZucker_2024} and \cite{LallementVergely_2022} to help fill the pixels outside of the plane not covered by either of the first two maps.
+However, the latter two maps do not reach distances as high as the former two, meaning that the gaps in the Bayestar19 and Zucker map combinations cannot be completely filled with presently available data.
+For all maps, we assumed the dust curve shape $R_{V}=3.1$ -- although future studies may wish to incorporate 3D $R_{V}$ maps, such as that of \cite{ZhangGreen_2025}, which was released during the preparation of this work.